-Lizzie Jones is a program manager for U.S. Government and private-sector funded agriculture development programs.
-As Director of Programs, she leads teams delivering high-quality program implementation to achieve maximum impact for beneficiaries and exceed donor expectations.
+As Senior Director, Programs, Lizzie Jones manages U.S. Government and private sector-funded agriculture development programs, and leads teams delivering high-quality program implementation to achieve maximum impact for beneficiaries and exceed donor expectations.

-Ms. Jones brings experience in a broad range of technical areas to CNFA ranging from food aid programming that targets the poorest of the poor to private-sector driven, high-value agriculture export activities.
-Her field-based experience includes both long- and short-term assignments in Mozambique, Timor-Leste, Zimbabwe, Egypt, Malawi, Ethiopia, Ukraine, Colombia, Honduras, the Dominican Republic and Liberia.
-Since joining CNFA in 2015, Ms. Jones has overseen CNFA’s $75 million USAID-funded Bureau of Humanitarian Assistance Amalima Loko and $61 million USAID / Food for Peace Amalima programs in Zimbabwe, and the $23 million USAID Food Security and Agribusiness Support Program in Egypt.
+Jones brings experience in a broad range of technical areas to CNFA, ranging from food aid programming that targets the poorest of the poor to private sector-driven, high-value agriculture export activities.
+Her field-based experience includes both long- and short-term assignments in Colombia, the Dominican Republic, Egypt, Ethiopia, Honduras, Liberia, Malawi, Mozambique, Timor-Leste, and Ukraine.
+Since joining CNFA in 2015, Jones has overseen CNFA’s $75 million USAID-funded Bureau of Humanitarian Assistance Amalima Loko and $61 million USAID / Food for Peace Amalima programs in Zimbabwe, and the $23 million USAID Food Security and Agribusiness Support Program in Egypt.
 Additionally, she supports contributions to technical program management and new business.

-Prior to joining CNFA, Ms. Jones spent two years based in Maputo, Mozambique managing a 5-year, $8.8 million peri-urban horticulture value chain project with ACDI/VOCA.
-Working as a Senior Project Coordinator, she provided technical and administrative support to a portfolio of USAID and USDA funded projects, including a $5 million-dollar USDA-funded Mud Crab and Fish Cultivation project in Timor-Leste and a $61.4 million-dollar USAID-funded ACIP program in Colombia.
+Prior to joining CNFA, Jones spent two years based in Maputo, Mozambique managing a five-year, $9 million peri-urban horticulture value chain project with ACDI/VOCA.
+She also previously worked as a Senior Project Coordinator at ACDI/VOCA headquarters, providing technical and administrative support to a portfolio of USAID and USDA-funded projects and supporting new business efforts.

 Jones’ technical focus areas and interests include resilience, market systems programming, food security, and input supply.
-She holds a Master’s Degree in International Development from George Washington University with a concentration in rural enterprise development.
+She holds a Master of Arts in International Development from George Washington University with a concentration in rural enterprise development.